pytorch/serve/examples/large_models/vllm/llama3/Readme.md

 # Example showing inference with vLLM on LoRA model

 This is an example showing how to integrate [vLLM](https://github.com/vllm-project/vllm) with TorchServe and run inference on model `meta-llama/Meta-Llama-3-8B-Instruct` with continuous batching.
+This examples supports distributed inference by following [this instruction](../Readme.md#distributed-inference)

 ### Step 1: Download Model from HuggingFace